 Let There be Light

 Being air plants, they prosper in humid environments and cherish air circulation.
-A little breeze helps the plant to breath, but crazy winds will blow things out of proportion.
+A little breeze helps the plant to breathe, but crazy winds will blow things out of proportion.
 Try and avoid housing your air plant under a fan or near an air conditioner vent.

 They May Like Water, But They Are Not Good Swimmers

 Like most succulents, air plants are not too enthusiastic about water, although they do need it in their diet.
-Spray misting on its own might leave your air plant hanging on to dear life, especially in the summer or if you live in areas with a dry atmospheric conditions.
-Some people think that using a spray bottle like this will suffice, but that’s far from the truth!
+Spray misting on its own might leave your air plant hanging on to dear life, especially in the summer or if you live in areas with dry atmospheric conditions.
+Some people think that using a spray bottle will suffice, but that’s far from the truth!

 They need a good soaking bath once a week during the hot weather and every other week in winter.
 Air plants do not really have roots that can search for replacement water and their leaves do not store internal reserves like other succulents.

-Here’s a tillandsia fertilizer you can use straight from the bottle too if you’d like, it makes life much easier.
+Here’s a tillandsia fertilizer you can use straight from the bottle if you’d like, it makes life much easier.

 What’s All This Blooming Business?

 As mentioned earlier, air plants only bloom once in their lifetime.
 They produce flowers at different times of the year depending on the species, and the blooms can last from a few days to a couple of weeks.
 There are some species that produce one delicate flower while others produce multiple flowers.